-Rock Mixing online – Powerful sound for your track
+Online Rock Mixing – Powerful, punchy sound for your track

-From 120 € for bands & singer-songwriters – professionally mixed with analog equipment and clear balance.
+From 120 € for bands and singer-songwriters – professionally mixed using analog equipment with a clear, balanced sound.

 Genre expertise